Syn2Much/OmniScan/README.md

 ## 📝 Changelog

 ### Version 1.6.0 (Current)
 - **Vulnerability Scanner v1.0.0**: New comprehensive security assessment module
-  - ✨ New: OWASP Top 10 2021 complete coverage
-  - ✨ New: CVE detection for Apache, PHP, jQuery, WordPress, OpenSSL
-  - ✨ New: Reflected XSS vulnerability testing
-  - ✨ New: SQL injection error-based detection
-  - ✨ New: Path traversal/LFI testing
-  - ✨ New: Open redirect vulnerability detection
-  - ✨ New: SSL/TLS version and cipher analysis
-  - ✨ New: Security header analysis with recommendations
-  - ✨ New: CORS misconfiguration detection
-  - ✨ New: Sensitive file exposure scanning
-  - ✨ New: Severity-based findings with OWASP mapping
-  - ✨ New: Batch scanning support

 - **Results Manager**: Enhanced results handling
-  - ✨ New: View and clear scan results from CLI
-  - ✨ New: Generate HTML security reports
-  - ✨ New: Host reports via Flask server
-  - ✨ New: Reports grouped by target (no duplicates)

 ### Version 1.5.0
 - **Proxy Support**: HTTP/HTTPS proxy integration across all modules
-  - ✨ New: Load proxies from text file (one per line)
-  - ✨ New: Support for multiple formats (ip:port, http://, https://, user:pass@)
-  - ✨ New: Random proxy rotation for all HTTP requests
-  - ✨ New: Proxy status display in main menu and module status
-  - ✨ New: ProxyManager class with load, rotate, and clear functions
-  - 🔧 Updated: All modules (Web Analyzer, Path Finder, Subdomain) use proxies

 ### Version 1.4.0

 - **Sensitive Path Finder v1.0.0**: New module for path discovery
-  - ✨ New: Admin/Login path scanning (40+ paths)
-  - ✨ New: CMS-specific paths (WordPress, Joomla, Drupal, Magento, Laravel)
-  - ✨ New: API endpoint discovery (REST, GraphQL, Swagger, OpenAPI)
-  - ✨ New: Sensitive file detection (.env, .git, backups, configs, logs)
-  - ✨ New: Multi-threaded scanning (10 concurrent threads)
-  - ✨ New: Custom wordlist support
-  - ✨ New: Batch scanning with path category selection

 - **Subdomain Enumeration v1.0.0**: New module for subdomain discovery
-  - ✨ New: DNS bruteforce with 150+ common subdomains
-  - ✨ New: Extended wordlist with 250+ subdomains for deep scans
-  - ✨ New: Certificate Transparency lookup via crt.sh
-  - ✨ New: Zone Transfer (AXFR) vulnerability testing
-  - ✨ New: Reverse DNS scanning on /24 network range
-  - ✨ New: Full enumeration combining all methods
-  - ✨ New: Custom wordlist support
-  - ✨ New: Batch enumeration across multiple domains

 ### Version 1.3.0
 - **Web Analyzer v2.0.0**: Major expansion with 12 scan types
-  - ✨ New: HTTP Methods vulnerability scanning (TRACE, PUT, DELETE detection)
-  - ✨ New: Content analysis (emails, meta tags, sensitive paths)
-  - ✨ New: Performance metrics (response time, compression, caching analysis)
-  - ✨ New: Enhanced SSL analysis with certificate warnings and expiry tracking
-  - ✨ New: Security headers with vulnerability recommendations
-  - ✨ New: IPv6 DNS records support (AAAA records)
-  - ✨ New: Expanded port scanning (21 ports including PostgreSQL, Redis, Elasticsearch)
-  - 🔧 Refactored: Structured JSON output with logical sections
-  - 🐛 Fixed: All spacing and formatting issues
-  - 📈 Improved: Better error handling and user feedback

 ### Version 1.2.5